japila-books/spark-sql-internals/docs/physical-operators/ExecutedCommandExec.md

 # ExecutedCommandExec Leaf Physical Operator for Command Execution

-`ExecutedCommandExec` is a link:SparkPlan.md#LeafExecNode[leaf physical operator] for executing link:spark-sql-LogicalPlan-RunnableCommand.adoc[logical commands with side effects].
+`ExecutedCommandExec` is a SparkPlan.md#LeafExecNode[leaf physical operator] for executing spark-sql-LogicalPlan-RunnableCommand.md[logical commands with side effects].

 `ExecutedCommandExec` runs a command and caches the result in <<sideEffectResult, sideEffectResult>> internal attribute.